regarcher/MetadataMaid/README.md

 ```

 ## Half Baked Installation
 Unfortunately I was only able to get this installer to bring down Classes and Pages.
 I could not get it to bring down CustomApplication, CustomTab, LightningComponentBundle, or FlexiPage.
+Yes, I tried Andy's recommendation to include a package.xml, but it didn't help me.

 <a href="https://githubsfdeploy.herokuapp.com?owner=regarcher&repo=MetadataMaid&ref=main">
   <img alt="Deploy to Salesforce"